sm354/Person-ReIdentification/README.md

 Person re-identification (Re-ID) is the task of identifying a person-of-interest (query person) at other time and/or location captured using same or different camera at same or different orientation.
 Re-ID is addressed as image-retrieval problem where we have a set of images of different person, called as gallery, and we retrieve the most similar person to the query person from the gallery.

 In this work we implement Locally Aware Transformer ([LA-TF](https://arxiv.org/pdf/2106.03720.pdf)) on [PKU-Reid](https://arxiv.org/pdf/1605.02464v1.pdf) dataset, and make design changes to address its limitations.
+Report is available [here](https://drive.google.com/file/d/1kYbeVxH33eQMVjXccgQ_tooVQy2dRZfo/view?usp=sharing).

 ## Results (on test set)